-Watersports– Jet skiing, stand-up paddle boarding, snorkeling, windsurfing… you name it.
+Watersports– Jet skiing, stand-up paddle boarding, snorkelling, windsurfing… you name it.
 Hamilton Island has numerous water sports on offer.
-Generally non-motorised sports are included in the price of your accommodation, others you may need to fork out a little extra cash for.
+Generally, non-motorised sports are included in the price of your accommodation, others you may need to fork out a little extra cash for.

 - We recommend pre-booking any tours to the reef or scenic flights before you arrive.
 This is the reason most people visit Hamilton Island, so they book out early.

 - You can pre-arrange to pick a golf buggy from the airport.

 - There is a fairly well-stocked supermarket and bottle shop located near the Marina.
 This is a great spot to pick up supplies if you prefer to cook your own food or have a picnic at one of the viewpoints.

 Is there anything you think we missed in our Hamilton Island travel guide?
 Let our readers know in the comment section below.

 Fly Stay Luxe curates informative travel guides, tips about affordable luxury travel, reviews on boutique and luxury hotels and inspiring travel photos.
 To keep updated with our latest articles and get inspiration for your next holiday, subscribe to our monthly newsletter.